Embodied Lifelong Learning for Task and Motion Planning

 \section{Related Work}

-{\bf Lifelong learning\quad} The literature on lifelong or continual learning has grown rapidly in recent years, primarily focused on avoiding catastrophic forgetting~\citep{mccloskey1989catastrophic} in supervised learning settings~\citep{kirkpatrick2017overcoming,zenke2017continual,li2017learning,nguyen2018variational,serra2018overcoming}.
-In particular, a number of techniques replay past data to ensure knowledge retention~\citep{lopez2017gradient,chaudhry2018efficient,chaudhry2019tiny}, which we adopt.
-Our focus is on enabling a robot system to become increasingly capable over time via compositionality.
+{\bf Lifelong learning\quad} Recent literature on lifelong learning has primarily focused on avoiding catastrophic forgetting~\citep{mccloskey1989catastrophic} in supervised settings~\citep{kirkpatrick2017overcoming,zenke2017continual,li2017learning,nguyen2018variational,serra2018overcoming}.
+Various techniques achieve this by replaying past data~\citep{lopez2017gradient,chaudhry2018efficient,chaudhry2019tiny}, which we adopt.
+Our focus is on enabling robots to become increasingly capable over time via compositionality.
 Few works have studied compositionality in lifelong supervised~\citep{mendez2021lifelong,veniat2021efficient,ostapenko2021continual} and reinforced~\citep{brunskill2014pac,tessler2017deep,mendez2022modular} domains.
-Prior lifelong learning work considers training an agent over a sequence of machine learning tasks and subsequently (in a separate phase) evaluating the system over those same tasks.
+Prior lifelong learning work considers training an agent over a sequence of machine learning tasks and subsequently evaluating the system over those same tasks.
 We propose a more natural evaluation setting without train/test splits, where the agent continually seeks to solve TAMP problems and uses the data from those problems to learn.
-While seemingly this formulation does not require forgetting avoidance (since previous problems are never encountered again), prior work has suggested that knowledge retention is also useful for generalization to \emph{future} problems~\citep{mendez2023how}.
+While seemingly this formulation does not require forgetting avoidance (since previous problems are never encountered again), prior work has suggested that knowledge retention is useful for generalization to \emph{future} problems~\citep{mendez2023how}.
 Our results in Sections~\ref{sec:ResultsLifelong2D} and~\ref{sec:ResultsLifelongBehavior} exemplify this notion.